ewhicher/matter/content/collections/pages/home.md

     content:
       -
         type: text
-        text: "Since then, we've worked globally to create beautiful digital experiences, develop world-class products, and incubate new ventures for clients ranging from Fortune 100 corporations to freshly minted startups."
+        text: "Since then, we've worked globally to create beautiful digital experiences, develop world-class products, and launch new ventures for clients ranging from Fortune 100 corporations to freshly minted startups."
   -
     type: paragraph
     content:
       -
         type: text
-        text: "We're guided by the belief that good design inspires meaningful change and delivers better business growth."
+        text: "We bring brutal optimism to our work, thinking big but remaining tethered to reality and moving at pace to create what's next."
 story_box_two:
   -
     type: heading